StephanErb/aurora/docs/operations/configuration.md

 ## Resource Isolation

-For CPU, memory, and disk isolation acccording to our enduser [documentation](../features/resource-isolation.md) we recommend to add the following isolators to the `--isolation` flag of the Mesos agent:
+For proper CPU, memory, and disk isolation as mentioned in our [enduser documentation](../features/resource-isolation.md), we recommend to add the following isolators to the `--isolation` flag of the Mesos agent:

 * `cgroups/cpu`
 * `cgroups/mem`